 It was the summer of 1990.
-A month after I graduated high schools and a month before I was scheduled to leave for a year in Japan as an exchange student.
-A few friends and I were scheduled to hang out at a mutual friends house on a Friday night before one of our group had to head to basic training.
+A month after I graduated high school and a month before I was scheduled to leave for a year in Japan as an exchange student.
+A few friends and I were scheduled to hang out at a mutual friend's house on a Friday night before one of our groups had to head to basic training.
 It was to be an evening of hanging out with good friends playing cards, swimming and drinking.

 So what happened next?

 Let’s start by stating for the record, and for the benefit of any inexperienced young folks viewing these pages, that under no circumstance should you drink a bunch of Jack after drinking 6+ beers, a few wine coolers and horsing around in the pool for a few hours.
 Furthermore, when your friends suggest a good Italian meal before a night of introductory drinking “to provide a good base” for the booze, you should veto the idea immediately and stick to eating crackers.

 Around 2 a.m., when Jack Daniels was gone, and inebriation was well underway, I decided I should hit the sack if I were going to get up at 7 am and make it to work.
 I remember my friend helping me navigate the stairs down to his basement since they seemed to be in a constant state of movement.
 As we reached the bottom of the stairs, I abruptly realized that what my mouth had consumed, my body was going to expel.

 I made a beeline for the bathroom and barely crossed the threshold when the inevitable occurred.
 Oh boy…indeed!
 At that moment, the full wrath of Bud, Bartle, James and Jack was unleashed upon my friend’s parents’ very formal and very pristine bathroom.